FAQ

 • ᐅᓄᓗᐊᖅᑎᓐᓇᒋᑦ ᐅᒥᐊᕐᔪᐊᑦ ᑭᓴᕐᕕᖕᓂ ᓯᓚᑖᓃᑦᑐᓄᑦ ᑐᓚᒃᑕᕐᕕᐅᑉ ᖃᓄᐃᓂᕐᓗᖁᓇᒋᑦ ᐆᒪᔪᑦ ᐃᓄᐃᓪᓘᓐᓃᑦ ᖃᓄᐃᓕᐅᖅᑐᑦ ᑕᒫᓂ.

-• With the growth of the Mary River Project since 2013, long term career opportunities continue to expand.
+• With the growth of the Mary River Project since 2013, long-term career opportunities continue to expand.

-• Baffinland has and continues to invest in training for its employees, and prospective employees through the various programs outlined in the Mary River Project Inuit Impact and Benefit Agreement (IIBA).
+• Baffinland has and continues to invest in training for its employees and prospective employees through the various programs outlined in the Mary River Project Inuit Impact and Benefit Agreement (IIBA).

-• A minimum of $1.5 million will be invested annually for the life of the mine to support Inuit specific training programs.
+• A minimum of $1.5 million will be invested annually for the life of the mine, to support Inuit specific training programs.

-• Baffinland has also committed $10 million towards the development of a training center in Pond Inlet in collaboration with the QIA.
+• Baffinland has also committed $10 million towards the development of a training center in Pond Inlet, in collaboration with the QIA.

-• Baffinland, in partnership with the Qikiqtani Inuit Association (QIA), the Government of Canada, the Government of Nunavut and Kakivak Association, launched the Qikiqtani Skills and Training for Employment Partnership, or Q-STEP, in 2017.
+• Baffinland, in partnership with the Qikiqtani Inuit Association (QIA), the Government of Canada, the Government of Nunavut and Kakivak Association, launched the Qikiqtani Skills and Training for Employment Partnership (Q-STEP), in 2017.
 The primary goal of Q-STEP is to increase Inuit employment in the Qikiqtani Region in industries such as mining.
 Through the Q-STEP partnership, Baffinland provides a number of education and training programs throughout the year in different locations.
 To access Q-STEP programs, you must register online with QIA’s labour pool database, Tuttarvik.
 For information or to register with Tuttarvik, visit www.tuttarvik.qia.ca.

 • All available career opportunities are posted on our careers portal here.
 For more information about working at Baffinland, visit our Employment Section here or email your resume to recruitment@baffinland.com.